kostya-gh/stocks_prediction/README.md

-# Statistical analysis and prediction of stock prices in Russia.
+# Statistical analysis and price prediction of stock market in Russia.